 Perks are those extra frills that help distinguish you from your competitors in the minds of your employees and show appreciation for their hard work.
 You don’t have to reach for extravagance when creativity can be just as effective.
 A monthly subscription to a popular entertainment streaming service, a subsidized gym membership, or an office- or home-delivered lunch on the last Friday of the month are all modest investments that can bring a smile to a worker’s face.

-An employee recognition program is a way to spotlight staff for specific achievements.
+An employee recognition program is another way to help instill pride.
+Numerous studies confirm that workers who receive recognition are much less likely to be burned out and more likely to be engaged and loyal.
+Take time to spotlight staff for specific achievements.
 Whether it singles out the accomplishments of one worker or an entire team, public recognition for a job very well done should be a part of any workplace culture.
-Help your employees feel like they make an impact rather than just serving as another cog in the wheel with a daily grind.
+Even a personal note from the CEO can go a long way toward helping employees feel like they make an impact.

 4. Kick-start training and development

 If staff training has fallen by the wayside these past couple of years, your employees may feel stuck in their careers because they’re learning nothing new.
 That kind of frustration can drive workers to look for opportunities elsewhere.
 To keep morale high and valued workers on the payroll, talk to individuals about their career goals and discuss strategies to help them advance toward them.
 Keep in mind that professional development is a win-win.
 Here are a few ideas:

 - For the truly industrious employee, one who’s willing to give up their evenings or weekends to study, reimbursement for college tuition or professional certification fees is a golden ticket.
 If that’s out of line with your budget, then look into more affordable group memberships at LinkedIn Learning or other e-learning training sites.
 Training can serve a dual purpose when you invite employees to share what they learn with other team members (but don’t make it a requirement to receive the training).